alan-turing-institute/synthetic_data_release/README.md

-This fork has been adapted to work within the UCLH Data Safe Haven ([DSH](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven-dsh)) environment in order to generate synthetic data that model the ICU data within the Critical Care Health Informatics Collaborative (CCHIC) resource.
+This fork has been adapted to work within the UCLH Data Safe Haven ([DSH](https://www.ucl.ac.uk/isd/services/file-storage-sharing/data-safe-haven-dsh)) environment in order to generate synthetic data that model the ICU data of the Critical Care Health Informatics Collaborative (CCHIC) resource.

 CCHIC is an multi-centre intensive care database in the UK (details can be found